-in the dawn light she looks like
+afterglow in the soft light she looks like his ex-wife

 9 Comments: